 Note: Before start investigating the envelope header lets break down the process for better understanding.

-Envelope Header (Email Header) contains many fields, but this are most important to investigate when you think some thing is suspicious.
+Process of Email header analysis, Envelope Header (Email Header) contains many fields, but this is most important to investigate when you think something is suspicious.

 - Delivery status notices are sent to this address